pitt500/how-to-become-an-ios-developer/README.md

 ## ⚠️Disclaimer⚠️
 The following information is **work in progress**.
 Feel free to create a pull request if you think a topic/tutorial/course is important to be here.

-## Quick Start
+## How to start?
-If you aren't new in programming world, but for iOS, follow this [quick guide](https://github.com/pitt500/how-to-become-an-ios-developer/blob/master/QuickGuide.md).
+If you aren't new in the programming world, but yes for iOS, follow this [quick guide](https://github.com/pitt500/how-to-become-an-ios-developer/blob/master/QuickGuide.md) first.
+If you have experience with iOS already and you wanted to dominate more about all the topics to become an expert, please continue reading the document.

 # Two sides
 Let's divide the roadmap in two major topics: